effhAVE/GLLSS/GUIDE.md

 - End Date - End date of the series in UTC time.
 By default it will be set to one more year from the start date.
 You can click on it to edit it, end date has to be later than the start date.
 - Game - List of available games.
 - Region - List of available regions.
-- Recurrence - Can be daily or weekly and by choosing one of those 2, then names are generated based on different criterias which were already described before, but will be described here too.
+- Recurrence - Can be daily or weekly and by choosing one of those 2, names are generated based on different criterias which were already described before, but will be described here too.

 When choosing Start or End Date, Calendar will show up, where you have to first choose the date, then it will jump to an hour.
-Here make sure you are on correct time by AM or PM on bottom right and left.
+Here make sure you are on the correct time by AM or PM on bottom right and left.
 After hour is selected you can select minutes too.
 All the time here is displayed in UTC.
-So you need to take case when you are creating the tournament start and end date.
+So you need to take care when you are creating the tournament start and end date.
 Once you are ok with time, click on **Save**.
 If it saved, time will be shown on page in UTC time too.

 ![Edit - Date](https://i.imgur.com/bcIK8slm.png) ![Edit - Hour](https://i.imgur.com/UwSE1PKm.png) ![Edit - Time](https://i.imgur.com/Oh5EKbwm.png)